Learning Boltzmann Generators via Constrained Mass Transport

 We have introduced \textit{Constrained Mass Transport} (CMT), a variational framework for constructing intermediate distributions that transport probability mass from a tractable base measure to a complex, unnormalized target.
 By enforcing constraints on both the KL divergence and the entropy decay between successive steps, CMT balances exploration and convergence, thereby mitigating mass teleportation, reducing mode collapse, and promoting smooth distributional overlap.
 Our empirical evaluation across established Boltzmann generator benchmarks and the here proposed \textit{ELIL tetrapeptide}, learned purely from energy evaluations without access to molecular dynamics samples, demonstrates that CMT consistently outperforms existing annealing-based and variational baselines, achieving over $2.5\times$ higher effective sample size while preserving mode diversity.

-Promising directions for future work include exploring alternative approximation families $\mathcal{Q}$ and divergences $D$ for learning intermediate densities, which may yield further performance gains.
-Another interesting avenue is to apply our method in Cartesian coordinate representations also presents an interesting avenue, as it facilitates transferability across different molecular systems \citep{klein2024transferable, tan2025amortized}.
+Promising directions for future work include exploring alternative approximation families $\mathcal{Q}$ and divergences $D$ for learning intermediate densities, which may lead to further performance improvements.
+Applying our method in Cartesian coordinate representations also presents an interesting avenue, as it facilitates transferability across different molecular systems \citep{klein2024transferable, tan2025amortized}.
 A key limitation of the current approach is the large number of gradient updates needed to approximate each intermediate target during training.
 Future work could investigate using more efficient loss functions, such as the log-variance loss \citep{richter2020vargrad}, to reduce computational cost and improve scalability.